-Delighted to report that our latest paper has been accepted in Geophysical Research Letters.
+Our latest paper has been published in Geophysical Research Letters:

 We’re delighted to announce that the ‘Using R in Hydrology’ workshop will be running again (for a second year) at EGU 2018!